TN Dyslexia Alliance

 • Licensed Dyslexia Therapist

-• Qualified Instructor (Intern) of CALTs
+• Qualified Instructor of Academic Language Therapists

 Dyslexia is…